leondz/dagw-site/content/home/intro.md

 ## Introduction

-It’s hard to develop good tools processing Danish with computers when no large and wide-coverage dataset of Danish text is readily available.
+It’s hard to develop good tools for processing Danish with computers when no large and wide-coverage dataset of Danish text is readily available.
 To address this, the Danish Gigaword Project (DAGW) maintains a corpus for Danish with over a billion words.
 This is the homepage for the project.
 The general goals are to create a dataset that is:

  1. representative;
  2. accessible;